-To my immense relief it turns out I wasn’t affected.
-I’ve only been in small row boats on lakes or on giant gruise liners, so my boating experience is very limited.
-But I guess I’m not suspecitble to seasickness because while I did feel slightly uneasy at some points, I never felt actually sick or like I was gonna throw up.
+To my immense relief, it turns out I wasn’t affected.
+I’ve only been in small row boats on lakes and on a large cruise liner once, so my boating experience is very limited.
+But I guess I’m not susceptible to seasickness because while I did feel slightly uneasy at some points, I never felt actually sick or like I was gonna throw up.

 Right then, in the middle of all this, the guide called out that we had reached the spot and was now right above a herd of humpback whales!

 It was hard to see anything because the boat moved so much and the sea and the sky seemed to have blurred together in the rain and wind, but the guide told us to look for the birds in the water.
 There were lots of birds all around and the guide said to look for when they all take off at once, which meant a whale was on its way up.

 And I saw lots of them!

 Lots of plumes of water shooting up from a blowhole, followed by a sleek dark back with a fin.
 A couple of times we also saw tailfins flipping in the air.
 Never saw a head though, but it was still so cool!
 A few of them came up very close to the boat too so we got a good look!

 These are the only photos any of us got.
 My colleague Samuel risked his life and his camera by letting go of the railing long enough to snap these.
 And we’re all eternally grateful. 😅🙏

 I’m surprised at how calm the sea looks in these still images.
 It was much more intense IRL.